zTgx/solagent/README.md

 <div align="center">

 # solagent.rs
-`solagent.rs` - An open-source Rust library for connecting AI agents to Solana protocols.
+`solagent.rs` - An open-source Agent framework for connecting any AI agents to Solana protocols in Rust.
 </div>

 </br>